Tuesday, April 30, 2024

 We all have much to learn from each other and to teach one another.
 We should rejoice to see our children share in the sacramental life of the Catholic Church, as lived and experienced in our parish family.
 If the faith is not handed on to, experienced and practiced by our young, then eventually our Church will be nothing but a bunch of empty, lifeless buildings.

-Congratulations to both our Confirmandi and our First Communicants!
-My prayer is that your faith in Jesus Christ will grow ever stronger as you receive another important sacrament in your spirtual journey.
+Congratulations to our First Communicants!
+My prayer is that your faith in Jesus Christ will grow ever stronger as you receive another important sacrament in your spiritual journey.

 Fr.
 Ed Namiotka